svengjohnson/RiskGameReplayViewer/CONTRIBUTING.md

 Each map lives in `src/maps/<MapName>/` and consists of an SVG file and a TypeScript definition.
 Here's a step-by-step guide.

-For a real-world example, see the commit that added Europe Advanced: [de68283](https://github.com/svengjohnson/RiskGameReplayViewer/commit/de682835dcfa99df0164bda5beecc5e014acfad4).
+For a real-world example, see the commit that added SMG Spaceport: [b162f15](https://github.com/svengjohnson/RiskGameReplayViewer/commit/b162f15bf456cd02cae021bdd4eb758e9485c3fa).

 ### 1. Prepare the SVG